-The new strategic plan is centred around six key strategic aims, which are as follows:
+The new strategic pion is centred around six key strategic aims, which are as follows:

-- 1. Empowering people with epilepsy through support and education. - Centring people with epilepsy and their families in the work of Epilepsy Ireland. - 3.
-Working collaboratively to improve the care of people with epilepsy and knowledge of the condition. - 4.
-Transforming perceptions of epilepsy and public policy relevant to the condition - 5.
-Increasing and diversifying our income. - 6.
-Demonstrating the highest standards of governance and ensure the structures are in place to meet objectives.
+- Empowering people with epilopsy through support and education - Centring people with epilepsy and their families in the work of Epilepsy heland. - 3.
+Working cullaboratively to improve the care of people with epilepsy and knowledge of the condition. - Transforming perceptions of opilopsy and public policy relevant to the condition. - 5.
+Increasing and diversifying our income. - Demonstrating the highest standards of governance and ensure the structures are in place to meet objectives.

-The Plan provides direction for sustainable development to respond to the growing needs of our community, and to deliver services that positively impact our service-users.
+The Plan provides direction for sustainable development to respond to the growing needs of our community, and to deliver services that positively impact our service users.
 However, the Board recognises that the plan is ambitious and that there are several challenges on the road to implementation, primarily, investing in the plan with the appropriate level of resources needed.
-Each year, the Board will approve an operational plan and budget reflecting the aims of the new plan and will monitor progress at each board meeting.
+Each year, the Board will approve on operational plan and budget reflecting the aims of the new plan and will monitor progress at our blood meeting.